Religion in Azerbaijan: Islam

 The role of Islam in politics and in everyday life in Azerbaijan remains relatively small.
 Surveys in the late Soviet and early post-Soviet era generally found that although the vast majority of Azerbaijanis identify themselves as Muslims, less than a quarter of those who considered themselves Muslims "had even a basic understanding of the pillars of Islam".
-For many Azerbaijanis, association with Islam tended toward a more ethnic/nationalistic identity than a purely religious one.
+For many Azerbaijanis, association with Islam tended towards a more ethnic/nationalistic identity than a purely religious one.
 A 1998 poll estimated the proportion of ardent believers in Azerbaijan at only 20 percent.

 In the post-soviet period, although the majority of Azerbaijan's population still nominally identifies with Islam, studies show that the Azerbaijani society has remained relatively secular in the years following the collapse of the Soviet Union.
 While the estimates identify 93–99% of Azerbaijan's population as adherents of Islam, the importance of religion on everyday life remains low.
-The Muslim population is approximately 60% Shi'a and 40% Sunni, however, traditionally the differences have not been sharply emphasized.
+According to government estimates, Muslim population is approximately 55-65% Shia and 35-45% Sunni, however, officially the differences have not been sharply emphasized.
+Azeri Shi'a relations with Iran, its neighbor and the dominant Shi'i power, are not close, at least as of the mid-1990s.
+The head of Azeri Shi'ite clergy, Shiekh Haji Humat Pashazada, adheres to the quietist school of Abu al-Qasim al-Khu'i and was a pupil of Iranian cleric Mohammad Kazem Shariatmadari. (both clerics were strong opponents of Khomeinist doctrines and the repressive policies of the Iranian government).

 The Azerbaijani government maintains a secular position.
 Article 7 of the Azerbaijani constitution officially declares Azerbaijan a secular state.
 Article 18 declares the separation of religion and state, the equality of all religions before the law, and also declares the secular character of the state educational system.
-In December 2010, Azerbaijan's Education Ministry, announced the ban on hijab, whereby students are forbidden from wearing hijabs in schools and universities.
-In April 2021, an additional set of proposals were submitted to the Azerbaijani parliament introducing additional, intensely secular amendments to Azerbaijan’s Religion Law and Administrative Code.
+In December 2010, Azerbaijan's Education Ministry, announced the ban on the hijab, whereby students are forbidden from wearing hijabs in schools.
+In April 2021, an additional set of proposals were submitted to the Azerbaijani parliament introducing additional, intensely secular amendments to Azerbaijan's Religion Law and Administrative Code.